 Humans of copyright – the real life stories

 08:00 – 09:30, Members’ Restaurant, European Parliament On Tuesday morning Copyright 4 Creativity is hosting a “Humans of copyright – the real life stories” breakfast in the European Parliament (invitation only).
-The breakfast is co-hosted by MEPs Catherine Stihler (S&D, UK), Lidia Joanna Geringer de Oedenberg (S&D, PL), and Julia Reda (Greens/EFA, Germany).
+The breakfast is co-hosted by MEPs Catherine Stihler (S&D, UK), Lidia Joanna Geringer de Oedenberg (S&D, PL), and Felix Reda (Greens/EFA, Germany).

 The Future of Technology in Education